'No gold for Maduro', Venezuela's Guiado asks the UK

 Defense Minister Vladimir Padrino and President Maduro watched a platoon of soldiers demonstrate the efficiency of their rocket-propelled grenades and machine gun anti-aircraft fire and tank as they fired rounds at hillside targets.

-It’s the type of move that many fear will further complicate the situation on the ground as things may grow increasingly violent as more people demand an election and show support for Guiado.
+It’s the type of move that many fear will further complicate the situation on the ground as things may grow increasingly violent as more people demand an election and show support for Guaido.

 As the exercise wrapped up, Maduro noted that “nobody respects the weak, cowards, traitors.
 In this world what’s respected is the brave, the courageous, power”.